Are you planning a West Coast road trip but don’t know where to start or where to go? I am here to help with my complete West Coast travel guide!

 - Burney Falls, California

-Start your Waterfalls of the West Coast Road Trip in Washington at Panther Creek Falls.
-Panther Creek Falls is one of the most impressive waterfalls in the Columbia River Gorge and is fairly easy to get to.
-The hike itself isn’t too long, but it can quickly get wet and slippery, so be careful.
-From there, head to Multnomah Falls in Oregon.
+Start at Panther Creek Falls in Washington.
+This is one of the most impressive waterfalls in the Columbia River Gorge and is fairly easy to get to.
+The hike isn’t too long, but it can quickly get wet and slippery, so be careful.

-Multnomah Falls is one of, if not the, most popular waterfalls in Oregon.
-It is bucket list-worthy and you’ll quickly see why when you visit.
-It’s the tallest fall in Oregon and you can take a fairly easy trail or a more difficult one.
+Multnomah Falls is one of the most popular waterfalls in Oregon.
+It is bucket list-worthy!
+It’s the tallest fall in Oregon at 620 feet.
+Take a fairly easy trail or a more difficult one.
 Either way, you’ll get stunning views.
-From there, head to our personal favorite waterfall in Oregon, Proxy Falls.

-Los Angeles To Yosemite Road Trip
+Los Angeles to Yosemite Road Trip

 Highlights